knocklabs/docs/pages/send-notifications/setting-channel-data.md

 ## Things to know about channel data

-- For channel types that require channel data (such as push and Slack,) the channel step will be skipped in a workflow run if the required channel data is not stored on the recipient.
+- For channel types that require channel data (such as push and Slack), the channel step will be skipped in a workflow run if the required channel data is not stored on the recipient.
 - Knock stores channel data for you but makes no assumptions about whether the stored channel data is valid.
 That means that if a push token expires, it's your responsibility to omit/update that token for the future notifications.

 ## Setting channel data